 8. Inactivity Fee: Most trading apps do not charge this, but those that do usually charge you for making less than a certain number of trades within a specified period.

 9. Other Fees: Many brokers and trading apps charge additional fees for features such as stop losses, order limits or take profit orders.
-Other trading costs to consider include the cost of the trading software if you use a third-party software and the subscription fees for stock research websites.
+Other trading costs might include the cost of the trading software if you use a third-party software and the subscription fees for stock research websites.

-The following are the tax on stocks and shares in the UK:
+The following are the taxes on stocks and shares in the UK:

 1. Tax When You Buy UK Shares: Stamp Duty Reserve Tax (SDRT)